 White Snakes of Iwakuni

-White Snakes of Iwakuni are a rare and fascinating sight native to the region, known for their beauty and symbolic significance.
-These albino snakes, with ruby-like red eyes and a white shimmer along their bodies, are considered to bring good fortune.
-The Iwakuni White Snake Museum (岩国シロヘビの館), located near Kikko Park and the ropeway station, offers visitors the chance to observe these precious creatures up close.
-The white snake is also venerated at Shirohebi Shrine, where visitors can receive blessings for luck and prosperity.
+The White Snakes of Iwakuni, a rare and captivating species native to the region, are renowned for their striking appearance and symbolic significance.
+These albino snakes, with shimmering white bodies and ruby-red eyes, are believed to bring good fortune to those who encounter them.
+The Iwakuni White Snake Museum (岩国シロヘビの館), located near Kikko Park and the ropeway station to Iwakuni Castle, offers visitors a unique opportunity to observe these precious creatures up close.
+The museum provides informative exhibits on their natural history and cultural importance.
+Additionally, the white snake is honored at Shirohebi Shrine, where visitors can receive blessings for luck and prosperity, adding a spiritual element to their experience.

 Hours and Fees